voytas75/Courses/courses/PowerShell_NET_Class_Environment.md

 #### Starting and stopping processes from PowerShell: Use the "Environment" class to initiate new processes and terminate existing ones programmatically

-Welcome to the eighth part of our first lesson on PowerShell and the .NET Environment class!
 In this part, we'll delve into how you can use the "Environment" class to programmatically initiate new processes and terminate existing ones from PowerShell.
 This knowledge will empower you to manage processes efficiently and automate tasks involving process execution.

 ##### Starting New Processes